‘Young And The Restless’ Spoilers Shocker: Scott And Abby Naked In Storage Locker, Sharon Stunned

 Y&R viewers know that Scott and Abby don’t even like one another, so what happens between them while they are captive stuns them both.
 Abby is reeling from being done dirty by Zack and Scott is reliving his captivity before Victor rescued him.
 They take comfort with each other in a low point in their lives and after a bout of stress sex, the two fall asleep in each other’s arms, according to the latest Young and the Restless spoilers and rumors.

 When Sharon and Paul finally find the right storage unit and unlock it to save them, Sharon will be shocked when she sees Scott in Abby’s arms.
-Of course, the situation is extremes, but still, Sharon won’t like what she discovers.
+Of course, the situation is extreme, but still, Sharon won’t like what she discovers.
 The pair can make the excuse of cuddling for heat, but this is the beginning of the end for Scott and Sharon.
 Young and the Restless spoilers from Soap Central say that Scott’s relationship with Sharon won’t survive this ordeal.

 Not only does Sharon have to deal with what she finds in the locker, with Abby and Scott, but she just got a verbal lashing from Scott’s mom Lauren Baldwin (Tracey E. Bregman).
 It’s all too much for Sharon, and she will walk away from Scott which opens the door for Scott and Abby’s new romance.
 Of course, this won’t all happen this week on Y&R. Look for Abby and Scott to be on a slow burn as they try and deny their feelings.
 Catch up on the latest scoop on Dina’s shocking diagnosis and be sure to check back often for the latest Young and the Restless spoilers.